Introduction

 In the Sustainability Performance Indicators (SPI) Tool, participants submit data on topics such as electricity use, carbon emissions, destination of waste, and vehicle types.
 The posts submit data for all Focus Areas, apart from Sustainable Procurement, which is only assessed qualitatively.
 The data is then evaluated through multiple rounds of plausibility checks and supplementary evidence is reviewed, to ensure high levels of consistency.
 In addition, we ensure our data is accurate and credible through a third-party review from our external accountant, PwC, providing us with limited assurance on the set of SPI data outlined in the Results Summary table.

-(1) The baseline was restated in 2023 to reflect Pos Malaysia and Omniva joining the SMMS programme, thereby allowing year-on-year trends to be directly comparable.
+(1) The baseline was restated in 2024 to reflect Íslandspóstur and Malta Post joining the SMMS programme, thereby allowing year-on-year trends to be directly comparable.